matthewsouther/osoberry/src/blogPosts/2025-03-13_high-quality-vs-low-quality-academics.md

 tags: blog
 permalink: blog/{{ page.fileSlug }}/index.html
 ---
-**Hey People -**
+**Hey Folks -**

-As I was writing my blog post about the 8 Markers of a Quality Kindergarten Program, I realized I kept coming back to this thought about the difference between high-quality academics and low-quality academics.
+As I was writing my blog post about the [8 Markers of a Quality Kindergarten Program](https://osoberry.school/blog/2025-03-01_new_blog/), I realized I kept coming back to this thought about the difference between high-quality academics and low-quality academics.

 Over the course of my teaching career there has been a steady movement towards increasing “instructional time.”
 Recess time has been getting shorter and shorter to make space for “academics.”
 I even taught Kindergarten at a school that told me, *“there’s no time for play.”*